-- 6.8.1 An oral examination shall in general be required for the degree of Doctor in all faculties (with the exception of advanced Doctorates, referred to in par.
-6.8.2 below), but in special cases exemption from such examination may, with Senate's approval, be granted on the strength of sufficient substantiation - 6.8.2 For advanced Doctorates requiring the candidate to submit one or more learned works that have been already published and that are of a high standard, making a contribution of substance and of high quality to the enrichment of the knowledge in the particular field of study, an oral examination shall not be required. - 6.8.3 Where an oral examination is conducted, it may bear upon the dissertation, and upon such dissertation-related areas as have been agreed upon beforehand. - 6.8.4 Such oral examination shall be conducted by at least two of the three examiners.
+6.8.1 An oral examination shall in general be required for the degree of Doctor in all faculties (with the exception of senior Doctorates, referred to in par.
+6.8.2 below), but in special cases exemption from such examination may, with Senate's approval, be granted on the strength of sufficient substantiation.

+6.8.2 For senior Doctorates requiring the candidate to submit one or more learned works that have been already published and that are of a high standard, making a contribution of substance and of high quality to the enrichment of the knowledge in the particular field of study, an oral examination shall not be required.

+6.8.3 Where an oral examination is conducted, it may bear upon the dissertation, and upon such dissertation-related areas as have been agreed upon beforehand.

+6.8.4 Such oral examination shall be conducted by at least two of the three examiners.
 If the external examiner cannot be present, he may conduct a supplementary oral examination.
 External examiners may be brought to Stellenbosch, at the University's expense, from within the borders of South Africa for the purpose of the oral examination, but are not transported to Stellenbosch at University expense from beyond South Africa's borders.
+Please note: There are telephonic and interactive-telematic conferencing-facilities available on campus should it be necessary to conduct an oral examination in this way.